Australian Solar Energy Forecasting System

 ASEFS phase 1

-ASEFS phase 1 (ASEFS1) produces solar generation forecasts using a combination of statistical methods and Numerical Weather Prediction-based models.
+ASEFS phase 1 (ASEFS1) produces solar generation forecasts using a combination of statistical methods and Numerical Weather Prediction (NWP)-based models.
 It uses the following inputs to produce solar generation forecasts for large solar power stations:

 - Real time Supervisory Control and Data Acquisition (SCADA) measurements from the solar power station.

-- Numerical Weather Prediction data from multiple weather data providers.
+- NWP data from multiple weather data providers.

 - Standing data from the solar power station as defined in the ASEFS Energy Conversion Model.

-- Additional information provided by the solar power station, including inverters under maintenance and upper MW limit on the solar farm.
+- Additional information submitted by the solar power station, including inverter availability and an upper MW limit on the solar farm.

 AESFS1 produces solar generation forecasts for all NEM forecasting timeframes as follows: